 Unsurprisingly, we think Diamocycle is the safest way to get the highest offer when selling your diamond.

 We often hope that diamonds (and the relationships that bring them) are forever.
-That said, whether it be through the end of a relationship, an inheritance, or some other life event, we frequently end up with diamonds that we no longer want.
+That said, whether it be through the end of a relationship, an inheritance, or some other life event, we frequently end up with diamonds that we no longer want, and you might end up asking yourself, ‘how do I sell my diamonds?’.

 That’s 100% okay.
 There’s never any shame in selling your diamonds ring.
 That said, as selling diamond rings is not as straightforward as selling gold, we, at Diamocycle, are pleased to offer you our Diamocycle Guide to Selling Your Diamonds Ring Online.
 For our complete Guide to selling a used diamond start here. https://www.diamocycle.com/a-guide-to-selling-your-diamond

 Given the above-stated facts of the diamond industry, how to sell diamond rings online can seem daunting, if not impossible.
-That said, with the rise of online shopping – we strongly encourage you to turn to a corner of the diamond industry that doesn’t have to contend with paying for retail spaces or as much overhead as your traditional jeweler: the online diamond marketplace.
+That said, with the rise of online shopping – we strongly encourage you to turn to a corner of the diamond industry that doesn’t have to contend with paying for retail spaces or as much overhead as your traditional jeweler: the online diamond marketplace – the absolutely best place to sell a diamond ring.

 That said, selling diamond rings online can seem opaque and intimidating.
 Read on to discover our tips and tricks for getting the best price when selling diamonds online.